Choosing A Dog Groomer

 It's very important that you communicate clearly with your groomer.
 If you aren't very clear about what it is that you want, you may be disappointed with the results.

-If you're not sure what you want, ask what your options are, and be sure you understand what they intend to do - that way, there won't be any disappointments.
+If you're not sure what you want, ask what your options are, and be sure you understand what they intend to do.
+That way, there won't be any disappointments.

-Visit The Groomer's Premises
+Visiting The Groomer's Premises

-• Are they well-lit?
+• Is it well-lit?

 • Does the groomer seem organised?

-• If possible, watch while they work - do they handle the pets gently and with care?
+• If possible, watch while they work.
+Do they handle the pets gently and with care?

 • Are their qualifications and other certificates displayed on the wall?
 If so, have a look at them; when and why were they awarded?